 Most financial experts recommend living off a certain percentage of your income and putting the rest toward savings or paying down debt.
 What percentage?
 The exact number varies from expert to expert.

 “I like to advise clients to follow the 60% rule,” said Magdalena Johndrow, a financial expert who specializes in helping millennials invest at Johndrow Wealth Management.
 “Keep your expected monthly living expenses to 60% of your income and place the remaining 40% into four savings buckets.”

 As for what to do after your emergency fund, Johndrow recommended grouping your subsequent savings goals into short-term, long-term, retirement and fun categories.

 The exact percentage you’re able to save might vary.
 If saving 40% of your income is impossible on your current salary, start with a number that makes more sense for your budget today.

 No matter how much you’re able to save each month, the concept is the same.
-After you’ve set aside a portion of your budget for living expenses, here are a few savings goals to work toward.
+After you’ve set aside a portion of your budget for living expenses, here are a few goals to work toward:

 Earmark a portion of your savings for short-term goals.
 What you classify as short-term goals will depend on where you expect life to take you in the next five years.

-Maybe you want to take a big trip around the world, buy a house, save for a wedding, or make a cross-country move.
-Whatever your goal, the money in your short-term savings “should remain uninvested or invested very conservatively, depending on your personal risk tolerance,” says Johndrow.
+Maybe you want to take a big trip around the world, buy a house, save for a wedding or make a cross-country move.
+Whatever your goal, the money in your short-term savings “should remain uninvested or invested very conservatively, depending on your personal risk tolerance,” said Johndrow.